If your loved one has cerebral palsy, it’s essential to understand how the condition may affect one’s posture.

 - Functional electrical stimulation.
 Functional electrical stimulation involves placing electrode arrays on the skin to stimulate neuronal activity.
 Studies , on individuals with cerebral palsy demonstrate that FES along with rehabilitation improved postural alignment to a greater extent than rehabilitation alone.

 - Surgery.
 More severe posture problems usually require surgery.
 For example, individuals with scoliosis may need spinal fusion surgery, which involves using metal rods, screws, and hooks to fuse the spine together and promote improved spinal alignment.

 Depending on the severity of one’s postural abnormalities, treatment interventions vary.
 Ultimately, the earlier posture problems are treated, the more effective non-invasive options will be.

 Cerebral Palsy and Posture: Key Points

 Cerebral palsy is a motor disability that can significantly affect one’s posture.
 Fortunately, there are many effective ways to prevent a decline in posture and optimize motor functions to improve your quality of life.

-We hope this article helped you understand how cerebral palsy may affect posture and how to promote better postural control and stability.
-Good luck!
+We hope this article helped you understand how cerebral palsy may affect posture as well as how to promote better postural control and stability.